What is Customer Experience (CX)?

-Those businesses looking to invest in CX should start to look at dedicated CX teams, which cross cut the traditional ‘verticals’ in businesses.
-No small undertaking, granted - particularly when UX has only just (after many years) become recognised as organisationally important.
+Those businesses looking to invest in CX should start to look at dedicated CX teams, which cut across the traditional ‘verticals’ in businesses.
+No small undertaking, granted - particularly when UX has only just (after many years) become recognised as organisationally important

 And finally... what are the top three reasons CX can’t be ignored?

-- Understanding customers is critical to informing customer-led strategic decision making, and designing for people as humans.
+2. Understanding customers is critical to informing customer-led strategic decision making, and designing for people as humans.

-- In the face of disruption, businesses need to be prepared to react.
+3. In the face of disruption, businesses need to be prepared to react.
 Truly understanding the behaviours, emotions and goals of people enables business to recognise and exploit areas for innovation and opportunity.